kisunji/airhornbot/README.md

 This fork strips the original project of its server and redis, preserving only the bot.

 ## Usage
-Airhorn Bot has two components, a bot client that handles the playing of loyal airhorns.
+Airhorn Bot is a simple client that handles the playing of loyal airhorns.
 Once added to your server, airhorn bot can be summoned by running `!airhorn`.

 ### Running the Bot